 - manage political coalitions to support and enhance consensus as it emerges,

 - get individuals to identify personally with intended strategies,

 Most of the steps above are not common strategic planning methodologies.
-They combine formal analytical, political, and organization development processes adapted to the realities of planning and needing input from people to understand the particular opportunities, obstacles, and odds for an organization.
+They combine formal analytical, political, and organizational development processes adapted to the realities of planning and needing input from people to understand the particular opportunities, obstacles, and odds for an organization.